Harald-U/docker-101/docs/lab5.md

    node_modules
    ```

     `.dockerignore` files are an easy way to selectively copy only image relevant files.
 You can read more about this [here](https://docs.docker.com/engine/reference/builder/#dockerignore-file).
-In this case, the `node_modules` folder should be omitted in the second `COPY` step because otherwise, it would possibly overwrite files which were created by the command in the RUN step.
+In this case, the local `node_modules` folder should be omitted in the second `COPY` step because otherwise, it would possibly overwrite files which were created by the command in the RUN step.

     For further details on why this is recommended for Node.js applications and other best practices, have a look at their guide on [Dockerizing a Node.js web app](https://nodejs.org/en/docs/guides/nodejs-docker-webapp/).

+    If you develop in Python, I found this [blog](https://www.docker.com/blog/containerized-python-development-part-1/) for you.

 3. Build a new image.